 I always use the week after Christmas to catch up…on sleep and laundry and life.
 I also use this time to reflect, in order to be intentional about how I will approach the new year.
 The wave of nostalgia I often feel is tempered with the excitement surrounding the new year.
 Change and growth and renewal are on the horizon, and this sentiment of “starting over” spans many cultures.
 Of the varied cultural New Year’s celebrations, none is more prominent than Chinese New Year (also known as Lunar New Year).
-This important festival is celebrated by diverse Asian cultures and begins February 5th, 2019, ushering in the year of the pig.
+This important festival is celebrated by diverse Asian cultures and begins February 1st, 2022, ushering in the year of the tiger.

 Lunar New Year